ahmohbati/SecOn/Snort.md

+### What is Snort?
+Snort is a Network Intrusion Detection System (NIDS).
+It sniffs network traffic and generates IDS alerts.

-We compile Snort with [PF_RING](PF_RING) to allow you to spin up multiple instances to handle more traffic.
+In Security Onion, we compile Snort with [PF_RING](PF_RING) to allow you to spin up multiple instances to handle more traffic.

 Configuration:
 /etc/nsm/HOSTNAME-INTERFACE/snort.conf